animate-css/animate.css/docsSource/sections/01-usage.md

 #### CSS Custom Properties (CSS Variables)

-Since version 4, Animate.css makes use of custom properties (also known as CSS variables) to define the animations duration, delay, and iteractions.
+Since version 4, Animate.css makes use of custom properties (also known as CSS variables) to define the animations duration, delay, and iterations.
 This makes Animate.css very flexible and customizable.
 Need to change an animation duration?
 Just set a new value to globally or locally.

 Example: